New Advances in Robotic Bariatric Surgery in Denver, CO

 What to expect in a robot-assisted surgery

 A common misconception of robotic bariatric surgery is that the robot performs the procedure.
 Fortunately, that is not how it works.
 An experienced bariatric surgeon sits at a console away from the operating table and performs the necessary actions.
 The robot simply mimics those actions, translating them to a scaled-down motion for deliberate and precise movements.
-Here at Colorado Bariatric Surgery Institute, Dr. Brown and Dr. Irani have performed over 4,000 weight loss surgeries, many of which were done robotically.
+Dr. Brown has performed over 4,000 weight loss surgeries, many of which were done robotically.